About The Awards

-This year's winner is Blackall Magpies Senior Rugby League Club in Central-West Queensland.
+Last year's winner was Blackall Magpies Senior Rugby League Club in Central-West Queensland.
 Fresh from winning their first premiership in 30 years, the Magpies have capped off an incredible year – a just reward for their incredible community work.

-This year's award is proudly supported by Apprenticeship Support Australia.
+Last year's award was proudly supported by Apprenticeship Support Australia.